MicrosoftDocs/visualstudio-docs/docs/python/managing-python-environments-in-visual-studio.md

 Also note that you cannot manage environments for Python code that is opened only as a folder using the **File** > **Open** > **Folder** command.
 Instead, [Create a Python project from existing code](quickstart-01-python-in-visual-studio-project-from-existing-code.md) to enjoy the environment features of Visual Studio.

-If you want to install packages in an environment, refer to the [Packages tab](python-environments-window-tab-reference.md#packages-tab).
+If you want to install packages in an environment, refer to the [Packages tab reference](python-environments-window-tab-reference.md#packages-tab).

 ## Types of environments